 Lip Augmentation – Dr. Mackenzie in Santa Barbara offers Fat Transfer, Juvederm, and SMAS threading

-Although Juvederm contains an anesthetic, for all but our most stoic patients we offer topical anesthetics and anesthetic blocks for management of the discomfort.
+Although Juvederm contains an anesthetic, we also use topical anesthetic and can do anesthetic blocks for management of the discomfort if necessary.
 Since lip augmentation is usually a brief office-based procedure with minimal down-time, we often combine it with other nonsurgical facial cosmetic procedures such as Botox injection.
 In the lips, Juvederm lasts 6 months or more for most patients.

 Fat transfer is another option.
 This involves using your own fat to augment your lip volume.
 This is more of a cosmetic surgical procedure, and although it can be done in the office using local anesthesia, it is more commonly done in the operating room, and usually in concert with other procedures such as facelift and fat injection to other areas of the face.

 Properly harvested and injected, fat transfer is a permanent procedure, albeit with some caveats.
 There is always some unpredictability with regard to how much of the fat lives or “takes”.
-In most cases the vast majority of the fat takes, and no additional fat injection procedures are necessary.
-The fat that does take will be like your other fat, and can change volume if you gain or lose a significant amount of weight.
+With fat injection, particularly in the lips, there is a degree of unpredictability and additional fat injections are often necessary to achieve a complete and lasting result.

 I do not do lip implants of any kind.
 In my opinion, they are not a good idea.
 I have seen and taken care of too many complications from them.
 Some of the complications I have seen include infection, extrusion, scarring, and lip distortion.
 If you currently have lip implants and have any concerns about them, please make a consultation with me.
 It is better to remove the lip implants and consider alternatives before a problem arises.